Gao Sheng (footballer): Managerial career

 Gao became a football coach of Fujitsu (later changed the club name as Kawasaki Frontale) youth team system after his retirement.
 He back to Liaoning in December 2011 when he joined Liaoning Xingguang, Liaoning's youth team, and served under his former teammate Tang Yaodong as an assistant coach.
 He was appointed as the assistant coach of Liaoning Zhongyu in January 2003 after Li Shubin was called up into China national team.
-He resigned from Liaoning in late 2006 and re-joined Kawasaki Frontale.
+He resigned from Liaoning in late 2006, and re-joined Kawasaki Frontale.
 He accepted the invitation of Takeshi Okada to become the assistant coach of Hangzhou Greentown in the Chinese Super League in 2012.
 He left the club after Okada's resign in November 2013.
 On 27 November 2013, he signed a three-year contract with another Super League club Liaoning Whowin and became their new manager.
 On 9 April 2014, he resigned from Liaoning after winning only once in the first five matches of the season.

 Personal life

 Gao married to a Japanese woman in the 1990s.
-His son, Takahiro Ko (高 宇洋, Kō Takahiro), is currently playing for Gamba Osaka.
+His son, Takahiro Ko (高 宇洋, Kō Takahiro), is currently playing for FC Tokyo.